Toward a unified data-driven turbulence model through multi-objective learning: RESULTS

 We developed a unified turbulence modeling framework that is trained once and generalizes well across a broad range of flows, including attached boundary layers, separated, secondary, and free-shear flows.
 Based on this framework, we construct a unified foundation model that integrates multiple diverse flow mechanisms into a single formulation.
 Unlike most existing data-driven models, which are trained for narrow flow categories and tend to degrade outside their training regimes~\cite{rumsey2022search}, our model performs well on the training flows and improves predictions for unseen flows exhibiting similar flow mechanisms.
 This directly addresses long-standing challenges emphasized in recent reviews and community discussions~\cite{spalart2023old, rumsey2022nasa, rumsey2022search}, particularly the need for general turbulence models that deliver consistent, broadly applicable improvements while remaining robust and free from manual zoning.
-Such requirements were central to the NASA 2022 ``Collaborative Testing Challenge”~\cite{rumsey2022nasa}.
-Our unified model makes substantial progress toward this goal, delivering robust and accurate predictions across multiple flow regimes.
+Such requirements were central to the NASA 2022 ``Collaborative Testing Challenge"~\cite{rumsey2022nasa}.
+Our unified foundation model makes substantial progress toward this goal, delivering robust and accurate predictions across multiple flow regimes.
+The NASA challenge cases, included in our evaluation, also demonstrate clear performance improvements (Supplementary Material,~\S5).